What should I know about Disability Support Services?

 Students seeking temporary services will be asked to follow the same process as outlined on the Apply page.
 Services typically last one semester but can be extended based upon the student’s need.
 If you have questions about whether you may qualify for temporary services, please contact us.

-Students who are pregnant should contact the Assistant Title IX Coordinator Cody Garcia-Pusateri at 417-447-2686 or garciapc@otc.edu
+Students who are pregnant should contact the Assistant Title IX Coordinator, titleix@otc.edu

 Are students required to register an emotional support animal with the Disability Support Services Office?

 Students who wish to bring an ESA onto college property must go through the reasonable accommodation process with Disability Support Services.
-While accommodation requests will be accepted and considered at any time, requests should be filed at least 30 days before the student intends to bring the animal to the college in order to ensure timely consideration.
+Requests should be filed at least 30 days before the student intends to bring the animal to the college in order to ensure timely consideration.
 An ESA will not be allowed until formal approval has been received.

 Will students get a new Accommodation Letter each semester?

 Yes, Disability Support Services will issue Accommodation Letters to students via their OTC email each semester.
-Students are advised to make contact with their DSS Accessibility Coordinator prior to the start of each semester to ensure their accommodations are appropriate and sufficient for access.
-If a student does not receive their Accommodation Letter, they are advised to contact DSS to request a letter.
-Please visit our student center for more info.
+Students should contact their DSS Accessibility Coordinator before each semester to discuss their accommodations.
+Program changes and changes in conditions may affect whether accommodations are appropriate and sufficient for access.
+Contact DSS if you do not receive your Accommodation Letter.

 How do I schedule an appointment with my DSS Accessibility Coordinator?

 DSS Students are welcome to drop by the DSS office at ICE 116 anytime.
-However, if you want to be sure your AC (Accessibility Coordinator) has time to meet with you, it is best to schedule a timeslot.
+However, if you want to be sure your AC (Accessibility Coordinator) has time to meet with you, it is best to schedule a meeting.
+Please call 417-447-8189 or email disabilityservices@otc.edu to make an appointment.

 How do I get my Accommodation Letter?